What breaks when you ship Next.js on Cloudflare Workers

 A log of which npm packages don't survive the Workers runtime, what to swap them with, and the patterns that ended up mattering.

 I've been building Finterm, a financial terminal that runs entirely in a browser tab, on Cloudflare Workers via @opennextjs/cloudflare.
 The promise is the obvious one — global edge runtime, near-zero cold starts, pay-per-request pricing.
-The catch is that Workers don't run Node.js.
-Every package in your dependency tree has to work in the Workers runtime, and a surprising number of common ones don't.
+The catch is that Workers don't run Node.js by default.
+Every package in your dependency tree either has to work in the Workers runtime natively or be reachable through the nodejs_compat compatibility flag, and a few common ones still don't fit either path.

 This is a rough log of what I had to rip out and what I replaced it with, plus a couple of patterns that turned out to be necessary on Workers but irrelevant on Node.